Don’t forget these important wedding details that are totally worth it.

 Prepare for emergencies

 We don’t mean medical emergencies, although it IS always handy to know where the first aid kit is and have it on hand for unexpected instances.
 However, we mean wedding dress emergencies.
-Prepare a kit that includes things like a Tide-to-go pen, a need and thread, scissors, super glue, boob tape, and a variety of safety pins.
+Prepare a kit that includes things like a Tide-to-go pen, a needle and thread, scissors, super glue, boob tape, and a variety of safety pins.

 Don’t forget to tour your venue